eshazen/z80system/README.md

 ## New thoughts in 2024

+* See [DevLog2024] (DevLog2024.md)

+Ordered:

+* SC131 complete kit
+* 3x Z80 chips
+* New EEPROM programmer PCB for Arduino Mega 2560
+* A few more 32kx8 flash and some 512kx8 RAMs

 Renewed interest in:

 * A homebrew system with at least some retro features
 * Rock-solid operation
 * Two console options:
-  * UART (FTDI)
+  * UART (FTDI) to PC
-  * Keyboard and video
+  * Keyboard and video (both UART also?)
 * Easy interface for backup / file transfer (Ethernet, UART, other) (Ethernet ENC28J60, see below)
-* Some way to boot without an EPROM programmer (AVR would be OK)
-* IDE Hard drive (not sure why I'm obsessed with this!)
+* IDE Hard drive (not sure why I'm obsessed with this!).
+Could be SSD.
 * VGA-class video, eventually with pixel graphics
 * Possible ICom floppy interface (8255)

 Not so interested in building all the peripherals (SIO, DMA, CTC) and MMU so a Z180 seems like a nice option.
-Looking at the SC131 SBC as a starter, though it has no expansion.

-Thoughts on Arduino as boot source:
-<br>Z180@8MHz requires nWAIT asserted 77ns after nM1 (too short for Arduino).
-<br>Using a 74xx165 in a classic way give up to 7 or 8 wait states,
-or an additional 875-1000ns.
-This could work for the Arduino, but seems like nasty bricolage.

-If I didn't want to build it I would just buy a Z80-MBC2 kit :)
+Will start with SC131 to get experience with Z180.

+Possibly add a (buffered?) bus?
+Not RC2014, not enough GND!

 ## What works now